craigpastro/terraform-aws-openfga/README.md

 See [variables.tf](./variables.tf) for the list of input variables.

-The only output of this module is `endpoint`, which is the endpoint you can reach OpenFGA at.
+The outputs of this module are `name` and the `endpoint` of the load balancer to reach OpenFGA.